tytydraco/yessleep/out/MIXED_MAIL.md

 “What are you doing, there’s no one there?”

 He placed his hand on the switch and flipped it off.
 I looked back over at the window. a man was pressed against the window, his eyes wide, and his fingertips looked frozen to the frosted window.
-I screamed louder than I knew I could and ran to the stairs where his mom who was already in the hallway, only dressed in a towel.
+I screamed louder than I knew I could and ran to the stairs where his mom who was already in the hallway, only dressed in a towel was already standing.

 “What, What happened?”
 She yelled running into the living room.